-Starting from April 2019, the Welsh Parliament (the Senedd) has the power to vary the income tax rates (but not the bands) for non-savings, non-dividend income of Welsh resident taxpayers.
-(The dividend and other savings tax rates and bands on page 1 will apply to the dividend and other savings income of Welsh taxpayers.)
+The Senedd has the power to vary the income tax rates (but not the bands) for non-savings, non-dividend income of Welsh resident taxpayers.
+(The dividend and other savings tax rates and bands on page 1, including the 2022/23 increase to the tax rate applied to dividend income, will apply to the dividend and other savings income of Welsh taxpayers.)